-Refer to Note 4(14) (impairment of non-financial assets), Note 5(2) (critical accounting estimates and assumptions) and Note 6(6) (intangible assets) to the consolidated financial statements where the goodwill impairment has been discussed.
-The balance of goodwill arising from the acquisition as at June 30, 2021 was NT\$2,068,796 thousand.
+Refer to Note 4(14) (impairment of non-financial assets), Note 5(2) (critical accounting estimates and assumptions) and Note 6(6) (intangible assets) to the consolidated financial statements for the details and accounting policies on goodwill impairment.
+The balance of goodwill arising from the acquisition as at June 30, 2022 was NT\$2,256,625 thousand.

 The Group periodically performs impairment assessments on goodwill at the end of each year.
 Such assessments are based on cash generating units identified through operating segments and the Group uses 5-year cash flow forecasts prepared by the management to determine the recovery amount of cash generating units.
 The Group performs impairment indication assessments of goodwill in the interim period.
-Since the amount is material, and afore-mentioned assessments in the interim period consider several internal and external sources of information and involve management's subjective judgement.
-Therefore, the goodwill impairment assessment is a key audit matter of the current period.
+Since the amount is material, and aforementioned assessments in the interim period consider several internal and external sources of information and involve management's subjective judgement, therefore, the goodwill impairment assessment is a key audit matter of the current period.